Next Door Records launches ‘Tiny Desk’ concept for artists and opens east London venue

 This year, H&F Council helped with fundraising efforts to keep neighbouring live music venue Bush Hall open.
 "Lots of places are closing, but the ones that are opening are adapting to newer ways of experiencing music and socialising," explained Thom.
 "We are a music venue, but we also do food, and in the day it's a coffee shop and we do records.
 The multifaceted approach is a lot more common now."

 Off the back of Next Door Records' success, Thom encouraged creative entrepreneurs to consider Shepherds Bush as a starting point.
 "It would be great to see more people follow suit.
-I think if we'd have started in East London straight away, we would have been super out of our depth and probably probably failed straight away."
+I think if we'd have started in East London straight away, we would have been super out-of-our-depth and probably failed straight away."

 He urged people in Hammersmith & Fulham to continue to support local music venues.
 "People need to be informed of the scale of the crisis that live music venues are in at the moment," he explained.
 "So do as much as you can do to support them, whether that's just going to a random gig at a random venue you don't know of and buying one drink - this will help.